Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis: Exploratory and Comparative Analysis Examples

-In contrast, with \webveta{}, an analyst can flexibly begin analysis with multi-way exploration from different perspectives.
-We first use import predefined AOI definitions as the prior study \rev{(\emph{Import})}.
-By selecting a local filtering with a TWI (representing a specific trial), we aggregate samples to observe for each TWI the fixation percentage time on AOIs metrics in each view \rev{(\emph{Filter}, \emph{Aggregate})}.
-This allows us to quickly confirm the exclusive and parallel use of side-by-side views of these views for the Out-Link task.
+\textbf{1.
+Confirm pre-identified hypothesis}: We first \rev{created two AOIs using definitions of the left and right side-by-side diagrams, as described in the prior study (\emph{Import})}~\cite{chang2017evaluating}.
+Trials were imported as TWIs representing start time and end time of each trial (\emph{Import}).
+By selecting a local filtering with a TWI (selecting a specific trial), we aggregated samples to observe within-subject differences across participants in terms of the fixation percentage time on AOIs metrics \rev{(\emph{Filter}, \emph{Aggregate})}.
+This allowed us to quickly confirm the exclusive and parallel use of the left and right side-by-side views for a representative graph exploration task (i.e., Out-Link task~\cite{chang2017evaluating}).

-To gain insights into the use within each predefined AOI, during exploratory analysis, we manipulate the geometry of an AOI to adjust AOI definitions and cover each detailed chart within the AOI while visually inspecting view metrics \rev{(\emph{Annotate}, \emph{Change})}.
-Six AOIs were created and two logical AOI group IDs were assigned to each AOI from the group editor in the data panel \rev{(\emph{Aggregate})}.
-Here, six finer-grained AOIs were defined (\autoref{fig:teaser}).
+\textbf{2.
+Data-driven exploration}: To gain further insights into the use of each left and right view, we created new finer-grained AOIs not reported previously by \citet{chang2017evaluating}, by labeling three matrix waves and three Sankey Diagrams within the AOI \rev{(\emph{Annotate})}, as shown in \autoref{fig:teaser}(f).
+Six AOIs were created and two logical AOI group IDs were assigned to each AOI from the group editor in the data management panel \rev{(\emph{Aggregate}, \emph{Change})}.